Prompt-based Adaptation in Large-scale Vision Models: A Survey: Domain-Specific Applications

 Beyond segmentation, VPT has also been applied to clinical report generation and multimodal reasoning. \textit{PromptMRG} leverages diagnosis-driven prompts to align imaging features with clinical report templates, thereby improving factual alignment and coherence in generation~\citep{jin2024promptmrg}.
 Concurrently, \textit{Biomed-DPT} employs dual-modality prompt tuning to bridge vision-language pretraining with medical text, enabling few-shot adaptation for diverse downstream tasks such as classification, grounding, and captioning~\citep{peng2025biomed}.
 This line of work highlights how prompt design can function as a conduit for clinical knowledge integration.
+To address distribution shifts across devices, sites, or patient populations, VPT can be applied for domain generalization and source-free adaptation.
+For instance, \textit{FVP} and \textit{DDFP} utilize frequency-domain prompts to regularize representations across domains, demonstrating strong robustness under unseen test distributions~\citep{wang2023fvp, yin2025ddfp}. \textit{ProSFDA} integrates prompt learning into source-free domain adaptation pipelines, achieving improved alignment without requiring access to source data at test time~\citep{hu2022prosfda}.